Holy Week in Spain – images of religious processions in Madrid

 Friday: crucifixion.
 Saturday: sabbath and rest.
 Sunday: reincarnation or whatever.

-The third day was Sunday.
+If you count that way, the third day was Sunday.

 However, apparently there’s a whole debate about the timing – this article says that apparently, Jesus was crucified on Passover, and that in AD 31, that fell on a Wednesday.
 Which fits better with the idea of three days and three nights.

-Well, here are a couple more photos…
+Anyway, here are a couple more photos…

 That girl with the incense almost killed me and my friends.
 She was just standing there for about half an hour (because sometimes there are long delays while the costaleros take a break) swinging the incense under my face.